neonlabsorg/neon-client-transfer/examples/neon-transfer-vue/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## !Important

+This example is currently under development due to incompatibility with Vue's reactivity system and proxies.
+The current version of the Neon Transfer Vue example is not working as expected because Ethers.js class private methods are incompatible with proxies.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).